 The good news is you'll never have to guess about watering with hydroponics because a water gauge tells you when and how much to water.

 Water to the "opt" marking on the gauge (that's 1/2 way up).
 Over watering shoud not be a problem because excess water will overflow the resevoir and drain away.
 See Setting Up your Plants for Outdoor Growing for more on this.

 Wait for the gauge to read "min" before rewatering.
 Because air moves freely through the pebbles outdoors, no dry period is necessary.

-Always allow enough time for the gauge to go down before rewatering however.
-Most plants will use up all their water in a week - and in hot weather sometimes in days.
+Always allow enough time for the gauge to go down before rewatering though.
+Most plants will use up all their water in a week - in hot weather sometimes in a couple of days.

 On the other hand, if a rainy period has your orchids standing in water for extended periods of time (a week or more), force a "dry period".
-Using one hand to steady the plant (and holding the pebbles in place) dump out all the water in the saucer.
+Lift the plant (and culture pot) from the outer pot and dump out all the water in the saucer.

 this is where to start ...